Updated By Teckwrap Craft On June 1, 2024

 You will re-apply the backing to the design while leaving a small gap in the middle.
 Position your design with the transfer tape on the curved surface.
 Slowly trim or fold back one section of the backing and press the decal to the curved surface avoiding bubbles and wrinkles.
 Do the same to the other side.

 This method may require an extra step but it can ensure a faster and more efficient transfer on rounded surfaces.
-It is best to use the technique that you find comfortable to do.
+It is best to use the technique that you find easy to work with.
 What’s important is to achieve the goal of transferring the decal to the surface.

 It’s Easy!